 SLO 1 is assessed through a comprehensive exam which includes a written and an oral defense.
-The assessment is evaluated using a rubric developed by SAHE faculty to align with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators (revised 2015).
+The assessment is evaluated using a rubric developed by SAHE faculty to align with the ACPA/NASPA Professional Competency Areas for Student Affairs Educators (2015).
 The rubric is a direct measure of knowledge of content in Student Affairs in Higher Education.
-The assessment was revised in 2016 to align with revised standards.
 The benchmark performance is that 80% of candidates will score at the Acceptable level or higher to demonstrate knowledge of content in Student Affairs in Higher Education.